mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 transactions at the various ports that it visits.
-The key skill for such transactions is Broker but many other skills come into play as well, depending on the scope of the purser’s job.
+The key skill for such transactions is Broker but many other skills come into play as well, depending on the scope of the purser's job.

 Travelling from one star system to the next, the worlds that a starship crew encounters can be vastly